-Only three 8-hour absences are allowed from any clinical course.
-Upon the fourth absence (or 24+ hour), students are not effectively able to participate in clinical instruction (This includes didactic theory for clinical courses)
+Only three 8-hour absences are allowed from any clinical course (exact number of hours determined at the beginning of each semester by Clinical Coordinator).
+Upon the fourth absence first incremental increase above the allowed excusable time students are not effectively able to participate in clinical instruction (This includes didactic theory for clinical courses), and thus will have a reduction of 10% for the first allotment and each incremental day will also lose 10%.